Donald Hodge (basketball)

-Donald Jerome Hodge (born February 25, 1969) is a retired American professional basketball player.
+Donald Jerome Hodge (born February 25, 1969) is an American former professional basketball player.

 Professional career

 Born in Washington, D.C., Hodge began his sports career as a stellar athlete at Coolidge High School in and later played college basketball at Temple University.
-He was selected by the Dallas Mavericks in the 2nd round (33rd overall) of the 1991 NBA Draft and would go on to average 4.7 ppg in 5 NBA seasons.
+He was selected by the Dallas Mavericks in the 2nd round (33rd overall) of the 1991 NBA draft and would go on to average 4.7 ppg in 5 NBA seasons.
 He played mainly for the Mavericks, where he was a fan favorite, but had a stint with the Charlotte Hornets.
 He later landed in Europe to play with the Belgium-based Power Wevelgem basketball club.